-The Department of Emergency Medicine at Beth Israel Deaconess Medical center offers a 4 week clinical rotation for 4th year medical student.
+The Department of Emergency Medicine at Beth Israel Deaconess Medical center offers a 4-week clinical rotation for fourth-year medical students.
 One of our goals for students is to develop an understanding and appreciation for the breadth and depth of emergency medicine during their rotation.
 The evaluation and treatment of patients in the emergency department differs from that of patients who are on an inpatient service.
 The work of the emergency physician is directed toward the initial assessment, stabilization, and management of patients with a wide range of presenting complaints and problems.
 You should use this elective experience to hone your skills in the following areas:

 - Recognize patients with acute illness

 - Initiate emergent therapy to stabilize an unstable or deteriorating condition

 - Create a differential diagnosis based on the patient's history and your physical examination findings

 - Learn how to rule out potentially life-threatening illness

 - Develop an assessment of the likely causes of the present complaint

 - Help initiate a plan of treatment, whether it be through inpatient admission or outpatient care with primary physician follow-up

 We encourage you to follow-up on your patients either on the inpatient floors or through their primary care physician in order to enhance your overall understanding of their illness, and to allow you to "close the loop" in your initial evaluation and treatment thoughts.
 You will find that patients are pleased to know that you are still interested in, and concerned about their care.

 Because the evaluation of patients in the Emergency Department (ED) many times is based on a brief problem-oriented history and physical, the scope of your evaluation will be dictated in large part by the nature and level of acuity of the patient's presenting problems.